ravikumarr1802/My-result-II-I/README.md

 HAI FOLKS 😍 !!!<br>
-This is my curriculum journey upto II-I @Griet<br>
+This is my curriculum journey upto II-II @Griet<br>
-with CGPA 9.5 🥳 I hope u r support help me achieve rest of the sem like this only...🤗
+with CGPA 9.48 🥳 I hope u r support help me achieve rest of the sem like this only...🤗